Falling Skies: Series overview

-Falling Skies begins 6 months after an alien invasion of Earth, where in the early days, the invaders neutralized the world's power grid and technology, defeated and largely destroyed all the world's militaries, and killed over 90 percent of the human population by destroying all of the world's major cities and capitals.
+Falling Skies begins six months after an alien invasion of Earth, where in the early days, the invaders neutralized the world's power grid and technology, defeated and largely destroyed all the world's militaries, and killed over 90 percent of the human population by destroying all of the world's major cities and capitals.
 The remaining 700 million humans, spread across the planet, continue to be killed by the alien invaders on an ongoing basis.

 The aliens include mechanical attack drones called "mechs"; a species of six-legged beings known as "Skitters" that appear to control the mechs; and a mysterious species known as the Overlords, or "Espheni", the latter presumably the actual engineers and masterminds behind the invasion and Skitters' masters.

 The aliens' objectives are not explained until the fourth season.
 They plan to extract helium-3 from Earth's moon to power their technology and to use humanity as an enslaved frontline military force in their war against another alien race.
-To do this, the invaders round up children between the ages of 8 and 18 where each will be attached with a biomechanical mind control harness to their spines.
+To do this, the invaders round up children between the ages of 8 and 18 to each of whom a biomechanical mind control harness will be attached to their spine.
 Forcibly removing it generally kills the child, but midway through the first season, a surgical method is developed that allows a harness to be safely removed, leaving in place the "spikes" that connected the harness to the spinal column.
 The fifth season reveals through an Espheni communication device (which Ben, who has the spikes, can interact with by touching it) that the Overlords have a Queen.
 In the series finale, the Queen explains that the invasion upon which the entire series is based is the result of a prior Espheni attempt to invade Earth, which is the only habitable planet in this galaxy and thus of immeasurable strategic importance.
 Her beloved daughter led that invasion 1550 years ago, but the Espheni underestimated humanity and the invasion was stopped.
 The Queen's daughter was killed and eaten, so the Queen swore to wipe out humanity in revenge.

 The story follows a group of survivors who band together to fight back.
 They call themselves the "2nd Mass", an allusion to the historical regiment from the Continental Army.
 The group is led by retired United States Army Colonel Dan Weaver.
 Boston University history professor Tom Mason is second-in-command and must put his extensive knowledge of military history into practice while searching for his son Ben.